jakekgrog/webflix/README.md

 # Build Instructions
 ## Database
-There is a postgres SQL script in the "db" folder to complete reconstruct the database with some dummy data.
+There is a postgres SQL script in the "db" folder to reconstruct the database with some dummy data.

     psql -U postgres < recreateDatabase.sql